Warkanlock/gomathgo/lagrange-interpolation/README.md

 - $L_i(x)$ is the Lagrange basis polynomial
 - $x$ is the point at which we want to interpolate $f(x)$

-We can also write the formula as:
+We can also write the formula (called expanded form) as follows:

 $$
 f(x) = \sum_{i=0}^{n} f(x_i) \cdot \prod_{\substack{0 \leq j \leq n \\ j \neq i}} \frac{x - x_j}{x_i - x_j}